 The Year 6 KS2 SATs will be administered in the week commencing Monday May 2022 after not taking place in 2021.

-Help Guides from Family Action
+Help guides from Family Action

-Closure due to bad weather - snowfall
+What happens if you should close due to bad weather - snowfall?

 Should it be necessary to close the school we will: